Fliplet/fliplet-cli/docs/API/helpers/components.md

 ## 3. Configure the component

-Before we starting copying over the helper code to the component, it's best to open up the `widget.json` file you find in the created folder and configure the component by reviewing and tweaking the following properties:
+Before you start copying the helper code into the component, open the `widget.json` file you find in the created folder and configure the component by reviewing and tweaking the following properties:

 - **`references`**
   - This array property should list all [references](/components/Definition.html#references) between the fields used in your helper and Fliplet entities such as a **Data Source ID**, a **Screen ID** or a **Media File ID**.
 Furthermore, **views should be listed here as well** using the `richContent` reference type.